pchapin/scala/scalaness/README.rst

 ================

 This folder contains the Scalaness sample programs, documentation, and other materials.
-The Scalaness source code is part of the compiler code base.
-Look for the packages
+The Scalaness source code is in three parts.
+The part used *only* by the compiler is in the compiler code base (in src/compiler) and becomes part of scala-compiler.jar.
+The part used by both the compiler and by Scalaness programs is in the library code base (in src/library) and becomes part of scala-library.jar.
+The part used *only* by Scalaness programs is in the src folder here and becomes the scalaness.jar file.
+That jar must be added to the classpath used when compiling and running Scalaness programs.

+In all cases look for the packages

 - edu.uvm.mininess
 - edu.uvm.scalaness

-in the src/library and src/compiler folders for most of the code related to Scalaness.
+for most of the code related to Scalaness.
 Some important parts of the system (type checking) are integrated into the existing Scala compiler code base.

 The contents of this folder are as follows

+bin
+   This folder is where scalaness.jar is placed.
+It is created when the jar is built.

 Blink
     This folder contains a trivial staged "blink" sample.
 It makes no use of the radio.